-As previously outlined, stormwater treatment will not be required for this project based on Town stormwater requirements and Maine Department of Environmental Protection (MEDEP) Chapter 500 standards.
-The project will result in approximately 4,860 square feet (sf) of impervious surface within the 9,200 sf of developed land in the project area.
+As previously outlined, stormwater treatment will not be required for this project based on Town

+12,600 sf of developed land in the project area.

-This project is designed to meet Basic Standards outlined in Maine Department of Environmental Protection (MEDEP) Chapter 500; construction will adhere to MEDEP Best Management Practices (BMPs) for erosion and sedimentation control as shown on drawings.
+This project is designed to meet Basic Standards outlined in Maine Department of Environmental for erosion and sedimentation control as shown on drawings.
 Based on the size of the project and the scope of proposed development, we do not anticipate development of the parcel will adversely impact the quality of stormwater runoff from the property.